lwjglgamedev/lwjglbook-bookcontents-leg/chapter28/chapter28.md

 You may be asking if performing additional rendering passes will result in an increase of performance or not.
 The answer is that it depends.
 Deferred shading is usually used when you have many different light passes.
 In this case, the additional rendering steps are compensated by the reduction of operations that will be done in the fragment shader.

 So let’s start coding.
 The first task that we will be doing is create a new class for the G-Buffer.
-The class, named GBuffer, is defined like this:
+The class, named `GBuffer`, is defined like this:

 ```java
 package org.lwjglb.engine.graph;